-read to know how to choose the best snowboard flexibility for your needs
+Snowboard Flexibility - read on to know how to choose it

 When we talk about a snowboard flexibility we refer to the longitudinal flexibility, which has the most effect on the overall board performance.
 There is also the torsional flexibility.

 The flexibility of a snowboard is influenced by the weight and height of the rider, the same board in different sizes will have different flexibilities.
 So choose your snowboard size wisely to get the flex that your chosen board claims.
 The flexibility has great influence on how a snowboard will perform, defining the conditions and type of riding a board is made for, specially the flexibility amount, but also the flexibility distribution.

 This is where most boards get expensive.
 We simplify the flexibility to a number from 1 to 10 but it has more to it, much more.
 About 90% of the boards flexibility depends on it's core, on the core's materials and "technologies".
 Stick with the table if you're a beginner or maybe if you're an intermediate rider, but to really have an idea of how a board will ride without doing it and get a board that will help you tune your movements, you must know some of this stuff.
 If you're and advanced/expert rider who's looking more to fine tune movements than to get new ones, this page may make you happy.

 Brands usually rate their boards flexibility from 1 to 10, being soft the 1, middle flexibility the 5 and hard the 10.
 One snowboard rated 5 on flexibility by one brand may softer or harder than other board also rated 5 by other brand.

 Soft snowboards are easier to turn and to maneuver with, specially at slower speeds, that makes them great for jibbing, buttering, freestyle in general, and also for all beginners.

 Hard snowboards can handle speed and big landings better, which makes them great for freeride, carving on groomed, ride powder, pipe and to go big.